RSHalo/VectorGraphics/README.md

 Use CTRL+O to open a drawing file.

 ### Other
-Use CTRL+Z to undo shape movement.
+Use CTRL+Z to undo shape drawing and movement.
+There is not currently support for undoing shape resizing.